bnpne/cm-challenge/readme.md

-# Critical Mass Coding Challenge
+# Critical Mass Coding Challenge — Ben Paine

-Ben Paine

----

-Using a minimal setup of Javascript, ES6, Vite, and CSS
+Using a minimal setup of Javascript, ES6, Vite, and CSS.

+Provided JSON file, `navigation.json`, is located in the `/public/lib` folder.

 ## Running the project